ByAUJay

 Key features:

-• Can be implemented off-chain (via hardware wallets) or on-chain
+- Can be set up off-chain (using hardware wallets) or on-chain

 Practical Use Cases and Examples